rya-sge/access-denied/_posts/Sponge Function for Hash Functions Theory, Applications, and Diagram.md

 2. **Rate and Capacity**: For SHA3-256 (256-bit output), `r = 1088` bits and `c = 512` bits.
 3. **Transformation Function**: A permutation function `f` designed for Keccak, based on bitwise operations and rotations.

-SHA-3 operates through the sponge structure by absorbing the message into the state with the XOR operation, permuting the state, and then squeezing out the output.
+SHA-3 operates through the sponge structure by:

+1.absorbing the message into the state with the XOR operation;

+2.permuting the state;

+3.and then squeezing out the output.

 ------